jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Employment

 **The Victoria University of Wellington**
-Senior Lecturer, 2026 - present.
+Senior Lecturer, 2026–present.
-Lecturer 2023 - 2026
+Lecturer 2023–2026
-Programme Director, Master's in Philosophy, Politics and Economics (MPPE), 2024 - present.
+Programme Director, Master's in Philosophy, Politics and Economics (MPPE), 2024–present.

-**Project REAL** - Trinity College Dublin, September 2020-2023
+**Project REAL** - Trinity College Dublin, September 2020–2023

 REAL was a five-year [research project](https://www.realresearch.eu/) headed by Adina Preda and funded by a European Research Council Consolidator grant.
 As a Research Fellow, I produced research that supported the project's mission to reconcile theories of rights and egalitarian theories of distributive justice.